EBRD Literature Prize

 The EBRD Literature Prize is meant to recognise and promote the extraordinary richness, depth and variety of culture and history in the countries in which the European Bank for Reconstruction and Development invests.
 The Prize sets out to underscore the importance of the writer in reflecting the aspirations and challenges facing people across this varied region.
 No less important, the Prize is meant to acknowledge the talent and vital role played by the translator in making the stories from these countries accessible to the English-speaking public.

 The EBRD Literature Prize acknowledges a translated work of literary fiction written originally in any language from an EBRD country of operations and published by a UK publisher.
-The first prize of €20,000 will be equally divided between the winning author and translator.
+The first prize of €20,000 is equally divided between the winning author and translator.
 Two runners-up and their translators will receive a prize of €1,000 each.
-All three finalists and their translators will be invited to London to participate in an award ceremony and discussion at EBRD headquarters in April 2018.

-The British Council is working with the EBRD in partnership in organising the competition and award ceremony at the Bank in April 2018.
+The British Council collaborated with the EBRD in partnership in organising the competition and award ceremony.

 The four judges were: